-This read-only flag becomes set when the selected RTI output becomes active.
+This read-only flag becomes set when the selected real-time interrupt (RTI) output becomes active.
 RTIF generates a real-time interrupt request if RTIE is also set.
-Clear RTIF by writing a logic one to the RTIFR bit.
+Clear RTIF by writing a logic 1 to the RTIFR bit.
 Writing to RTIF has no effect.
 Reset clears RTIF.

-TOIE - Timer Overflow Interrupt Enable
+TOIE - Timer Overflow Interrupt Enable Bit